 What to Expect at R3 Wound Care and Hyperbarics

-The wound care specialists at the clinic will work to assess each patient and then recommend the right treatment plan for them based on their condition.
-As a patient at R3 Wound Care & Hyperbarics, you’ll receive HBOT in a private setting with the latest hyperbaric technology where you’ll be able to hear and speak to your treatment team, who will be monitoring you throughout the procedure.
+The wound care specialists at the clinic work to assess each patient and then recommend the right treatment plan for them based on their condition.
+As a patient at R3 Wound Care & Hyperbarics, you’ll receive HBOT in a private setting with the latest hyperbaric medicine where you’ll be able to hear and speak to your treatment team, who will be monitoring you throughout the procedure.

 The treatment is painless, although you may experience a sensation of pressure in your ears, very similar to the sensation you feel in an airplane while descending.
 During your treatment, you can sleep, watch TV, listen to music or relax.